Pooria90/DiffEcho/text_seg_conditioned/README.md

  --use_8bit_adam
 ```

 Our training was done on four 16GB V100 GPUs.
 The `gradient_checkpointing` and `use_8bit_adam` were used to reduce the required GPU memory below 16GB.
 The training script loads images by reading addresses and text prompts from a `metadata.csv` file.
+For more information on this file please refer to the `data` part of this repository.

 ## Inference
 The `infer_controlnet.py` does the inference on a single control image (segmentation map).
 You need to modify the paths at the begining of the code.
 The `data_generation.py` also does the same work, but reads control images from a folder.
 So, you can generate lots of images with it for downstream tasks or finding evaluation metrics like FID and KID.